 By Sidechaining from rhythmic tracks and adjusting time parameters, you can create dynamic rhythms in tonal tracks.

-Want it to like gentle ocean waves?
+Want it to sound like gentle ocean waves?
 Try longer attack and release times.
-Want to make a hot House beat? the and make narrow windows for the to thrust through the mix.
+Want to make a hot House beat?
+Sidechain the kick drum and make narrow windows for the bass drum to thrust through the mix.

 Dark Shadow